Weighed l1 on the simplex: Compressive sensing meets locality: Proposed Method

-where $\mathbf{1}_{\\x_i \neq 0}$ denotes the indicator function. $\mathbf{1}_{x_i \neq 0}$ takes a value of $1$ if $x_i>0$ and is $0$ otherwise. \end{definition} Given the above definition of a weighted $\ell_0$ metric and the fact that a given point $\z$ admits different representations as a convex combination of the dictionary atoms, the natural question is the sense in which this metric is minimal i.e. among the different representations, which ones admit minimal values in this metric?
-The following theorem shows that the local reconstruction is minimal in the weighted $\ell_0$ metric. \begin{theorem} Let $\mathbf{y} \in \real^d$ lie in the convex hull of the points $\mathbf{a}_1, \ldots, \mathbf{a}_m \in \real^{d}$ with a unique a unique Delaunay triangulation.
-Consider the following $ \ell_{W,0}$ minimization problem.
+where $\mathbf{1}_{\real_{+}}(x_i)=1$ if $x_i>0$ and $0$ otherwise. \end{definition} Given the above definition of a weighted $\ell_0$ metric and the fact that a given point $\z$ admits different representations as a convex combination of the dictionary atoms, the natural question is the sense in which this metric is minimal i.e. among the different representations, which ones admit minimal values in this metric?
+The following theorem shows that the local reconstruction is minimal in the weighted $\ell_0$ metric.